TUDelft-MUDE/2024-files/README.md

 ### Week 2.3: Signal Processing

+The source code for the solution for GA 2.3 is not included here, as the intention is to use the same analysis in future years; a PDF in the `src/` directory provides results from the solution without the source code.

 Authors:

 Contributors:

-Note that the source code for the solution for GA 2.3 is not included here, as the intention is to use the same analysis in future years; a PDF in the `src/` directory provides results from the solution without the source code.

 Materials not included in CC BY license: